 Like Hotjar, it offers heatmaps and session recordings to help you understand how users are interacting with your website.
 Unlike Hotjar, though, it also comes with A/B testing features to help you test and optimize possible solutions to any problem you discover.

-Crazy Egg’s heat-mapping features include click and scroll maps (just like Hotjar), but it also includes some specialized dashboards, like an “Overlay Report”.
+Crazy Egg’s heat-mapping features include click and scroll depth maps (just like Hotjar), but it also includes some specialized dashboards, like an “Overlay Report”.

 That lets you view a page on your site with overlaid marketing data (such as the conversion rates of various CTAs on the page).